 - The third type of account is a CD account.
 These types of accounts typically pay higher interest than savings deposit accounts or money market accounts but assess penalties for withdrawals before maturity.
 CDs also carry FDIC insurance.

-Here’s a look at some of the most common types of savings accounts.
-If you want to jump ahead to a certain area of interest, click on one of the following links.
+Here’s a closer look at some of the most common types of savings accounts.

 Savings Deposit Accounts